Azure/azure-quickstart-templates/301-jenkins-aks-zero-downtime-deployment/README.md

 This template provisions a Jenkins master running in a VM on Azure; configures a DevOps pipeline based on two public Tomcat Docker images and deploys to [AKS (Azure Container Service)](https://azure.microsoft.com/en-us/services/container-service/).
-It is an example to demonstrate how we can use Jenkins pipeline to do blue-green deployment on AKS.
+It is an example to demonstrate how we can use Jenkins pipeline to do zero-downtime deployment on AKS.

 The quickstart template will provision the following resources in Azure:

 * A Jenkins master running on a Linux Ubuntu 16.04 LTS VM in Azure.
 The instance is pre-configured with the Azure Service Principal credential you provide.
 This credential is used to manage the Azure resources.
 * An AKS cluster, with the following resources:
+   * For blue/green deployment demonstration:
       * Two similar deployments representing the environment **blue** and **green**.
-Both are initially setup with the `tomcat:7-jre8` image.
+Both are initially setup with the `tomcat:7` image.
       * Two test endpoint service (`tomcat-test-blue` and `tomcat-test-green`), which are connected to the corresponding deployments, and can be use to test if the deployments are ready for production use.
       * A production service endpoint (`tomcat-service`) which represents the public endpoint that the users will access.
          Initially it is routing to the **blue** environment.

          We call the environment that is serving the public traffic the **active** environment (initially "blue"), and the other one "**inactive**" or "**staging**".
+   * For RollingUpdate deployment demonstration:
+      * A deployment `tomcat-deployment-rolling-update` with 2 replicas and using the `RollingUpdate` strategy.
+      * A service endpoint `tomcat-service-rolling` for public access to the Tomcat service in the deployment.

-* A basic pipeline that demonstrates the steps to do blue-green deployment to Kubernetes:
+* A basic pipeline that demonstrates the steps to do blue/green deployment to Kubernetes:
-   1. Ask for the Tomcat image version (`7-jre8`, `8-jre8`, or `9-jre8`) to be deployed.
+   1. Ask for the Tomcat image version (`7`, `8`, or `9`) to be deployed.

       (In real world project, we can configure an upstream job to build the image, and feed the image name & tag to the deployment job.)